tianma8023/XposedSmsCode/LOG-EN.md

   2. Fix: fix the issue of log level.
 - 19.04.11 v2.0.2
   1. New option: show SMS code notification
-  2. Improvment: notice for TaiChi users.
+  2. Improvement: notice for TaiChi users.
   3. Optimization: optimize some features.
   4. Change: no longer support Android 5.x.
 - 19.03.29 v2.0.1